MinnPost/minnpost-wordpress/wp-content/plugins/cr3ativ-sponsor/readme.txt

 To display sponsors on any post or page using the text based short code, copy/paste this short code into the desired area and just change the information to what you want it to display.
 For example:

-[sponsor_level category="all" orderby=“title” order=“desc” columns="4" image="yes" title="yes" link="yes" bio="yes"]
+[sponsor_level category="all" orderby="DESC" columns="4" image="yes" title="yes" link="yes" bio="yes"]

-The above short code will display all sponsors in DESC order by title as a 4 column layout with the featured image, sponsor name and the content.
+The above short code will display all sponsors in DESC order as a 4 column layout with the featured image, sponsor name and the content.
 The featured image and sponsor name will be linked.

 Here is what each part of that short code means: